Istiak-Chowdhury/Netflix-Content_Analysis-Python/README.md

 ## 📁 Dataset

-This dataset was obtained from #Kaggle.
+This dataset was obtained from **Kaggle**.
 The dataset used is `netflix_data.csv`, containing details about Netflix content such as:
 - Show_Id
 - Type
 - Title